oscaracena/pygattlib/README.md

     bluetoothctl scan le

 And check if it appears on the results.
+Moreover, you need the bluetooth service registered on DBus.
+To see if that's the case, run:

+    gdbus introspect --system --dest org.bluez --object-path /org/bluez/hci0

 Disclaimer